aswinkarthik/website/content/post/about.md

 ---
-title: Aswin Karthik
+title: About Me
-type: about
+# type: about
 date: 2019-08-18T10:34:16+05:30
 ---